 This description is only intended to provide a brief overview of the mutual fund.
 Read the fund's prospectus for more detailed information about the fund.
-The Index is an unmanaged market capitalization-weighted index of growth-oriented stocks of the largest U.S. domiciled companies that are included in the Index.
-Growth-oriented stocks tend to have higher price-to-book ratios and higher forecasted growth values.
+The Russell 2000® Index is an unmanaged market capitalization-weighted index of 2,000 small company stocks of U.S. domiciled companies.